phnx-im/docs/src/spec/delivery_service.md

   * **Public ratchet tree**
   * **Joining clients:** List of the KeyPackagerefs of all clients that are expected to pick up this group state.
 * **Proposal store:** List of proposals sent in this group in this epoch.
 Gets cleared upon every epoch change.
+* **Queue ID decryption key:** The private key corresponding to the QueueIdEncryptionKey stored alongside the encrypted group state.

 ## Proposal store